phd4hd/SRH-HS-HD/README.md

 # Exercise

 To improve and check your expertise I added an exercise in the subfolder.
-If it is to difficult to find the solution I give some tipps in another subfolder.
+If it is too difficult to find the solution I give some tipps in another subfolder.
 Please try first to solve the problem without the help, but after several hours of failure you can read my tipps.

 # Quiz

 At the end of the lecture I will start a quiz.
 Here is the link to the quiz side.